oalders/blog-posts/published/the-PANs.md

 See also this post on [viewing module permissions on MetaCPAN](http://www.olafalders.com/2017/05/13/viewing-your-module-permissions-on-metacpan/).

+### Perl6 on PAUSE

+> PAUSE is also being used for Perl 6 distributions.
+And when you do `zef install P5localtime`, it will actually download that Perl 6 distribution from the nearest CPAN mirror.

+Thanks to [liztormato](https://www.reddit.com/r/perl/comments/asczvg/about_the_various_pans/egtf782?utm_source=share&utm_medium=web2x) for this tip.

+## PrePAN

+If you're thinking of releasing a new module to CPAN, but you'd like some feedback first, you can post your ideas on [http://prepan.org/](http://prepan.org/).
+Discussions might be about the module name, the module's interface or whether similar modules already exist.

+If you prefer to have such conversations via email, you can do so via [the module-authors mailing list](https://lists.perl.org/list/module-authors.html).

 ## MetaCPAN

 **MetaCPAN** is a layer on top of **CPAN**.
 Initially its sole purpose was to provide a web API which would parse **CPAN** module metadata and serve up information about the various modules.
 Hence the `meta` in **MetaCPAN**.
 The **MetaCPAN** API is the core of **MetaCPAN**'s functionality.